paulodiff/rainbow-table-index/README.md

 $p = Post::where('title','Beautiful Post'); // OK
 ```

-but it's not possible using LIKE
+but it's not possible using LIKE operator:

 ```php
 $p = Post::where('title','LIKE','%Bea%'); // WRONG!
 ```

-because the real data stored in database table are encrypted:
+because the real data are stored in database table in encrypted form:

 ```php
 "id";"title"